Frequently Asked Questions

 What is the San Diego Promise?

-The San Diego Promise is a two-year completion program for recent high school graduates enrolled full-time (12 units per semester).
-The program provides up to two years of free tuition to eligible students.
+The San Diego Promise is a two-year completion program for qualifying students.
+The program provides up to two years of free tuition to eligible students, and additional support structures such as peer mentors, events, and Promise counselors.

 When do I need to submit the Promise application?

-For priority registration and admission into the program, please complete steps 1-4 by Thursday, June 11, 2020.
+For priority registration and admission into the program, please complete steps 1-4 by June (specific date is released every year in January).

 What do I need in order to complete the Promise application?